Camino San Salvador : Leon to La Robla

 We walked the next part slowly, taking time to photograph some interesting birds that we hadn't previously noticed, and stopping to admire butterflies that not only had iridescent blue wings, but brilliant blue fur as well!
 We were also impressed with a large patch of shrubs whose white blossoms filled the small sunny valley with a strong sweet smell that attracted a whole swarm of bees and butterflies.
 The buzzing of the insect activity at these snowy flowers could be heard some distance down the trail.

 After Cabanillas the dirt path followed the river more closely.
-The rushing of its waters were loud beside us, and we could see its white rapids through the trees.
+The rushing of its waters was loud beside us, and we could see its white rapids through the trees.
 For a time we followed a treed valley, which was peaceful and shady.
-Along the way we found another visitor's log book, and we continued to see more of the tiny nativity scenes we'd discovered tucked into tree forks along the way.
-Eventually we climbed a rise, and saw the community of Seca stretched along the other side of the river.
-We decided not to cross the small pedestrian footbridge over the river into town, and instead continuing onward in the hot afternoon sunshine.
+Along the way, we found another visitor's log book, and we continued to see more of the tiny nativity scenes we'd discovered tucked into tree forks along the way.
+Eventually, we climbed a rise and saw the community of Seca stretched along the other side of the river.
+We decided not to cross the small pedestrian footbridge over the river into town, and instead continue onward in the hot afternoon sunshine.

 About an hour later we arrived on the outskirts of Cascantes, which was another mountain village.
 We stopped at the bar for a cold drink to escape the bright, hot sun for a few moments before continuing on.